Openet-Labs/machine-learning/auto-scaling/README.md

 ## Setup

+### Apache Kafka
+Kafka topics are used as input for this use case, ensure that you have Kafka service installed and running.
+You can either:
+    *** install Kafka as standalone, refer to [Kafka Quickstart](https://kafka.apache.org/quickstart)
+    *** install Enigma which comes with kafka pre-installed [Vagrant Enigma](https://github.com/Openet-Labs/vagrant-enigma)

+Continue to create the required topics:

+    cd [kafka_installed_path]

+To create kafka input topic - com.openet.autoscaling
+    ** bin/kafka-topics.sh --create --topic com.openet.autoscaling --zookeeper localhost:2181 --replication-factor 1 --partitions 1
+To create kafka training topic - com.openet.autoscaling.train
+    ** bin/kafka-topics.sh --create --topic com.openet.autoscaling.train --zookeeper localhost:2181 --replication-factor 1 --partitions 1

+*Note that some parameters could be different depending on your environment*

 ### Configuration
 We use `autoscale.properties` file for use case configuration which can found in the `bin` folder.
-Kafka topics are used as input for this use case, some default values have already been configured

 Kafka related
 * kafka.topic - real time input